emerypacifique/Emery-DUHIRWENAYO/README.md

-#OBJECT ORIENTED PROGRAMMING
-This file contains three projects, "Site construction Management System ", "Hotel Management System" and a "Traffic Fine Management System"
+# Object-Oriented Programming

+This repository contains three projects:
+1. **Site Construction Management System**
+2. **Hotel Management System**
+3. **Traffic Fine Management System**

+Each project demonstrates the principles of object-oriented programming in a unique context.